-The case was appealed in GA v NSW Police (GD) [2005] NSWADTAP 38.
-Johnston notes that the Appeal Panel accepted:

-"that circumstances could arise where there is so little by way of substance in a communication that purports to be an application for internal review that an agency could properly decline the application".
+The case was appealed in $GA \ v$ Commissioner of Police, New South Wales Police (GD).4 The Appeal Panel accepted that circumstances could arise where there is so little by way of substance in a communication that purports to be an application for internal review that an agency could properly decline the application.

-However, they did not feel that this applied in this particular case and noted GA's letter contained enough particulars to identify 'conduct' subject to the [PPIP] Act.
-The Panel noted that
+However, they did not feel that this applied in this particular case and noted GA's letter contained enough particulars to identify 'conduct' subject to the PPIPA.
+The Panel noted that: